bgd-labs/aave-address-book/README.md

 To achieve an addition here, you need to alter the [additionalAddresses section](https://github.com/bgd-labs/aave-address-book/blob/main/scripts/config.ts#L46) on the pool type and add your address to the respective pools.
 Additional addresses will currently be exported as type `address`.
 There's currently no possibility to define a custom type.

 In any case you need to run `yarn generate:addresses` afterwards and commit the altered artifacts.

+### Troubleshooting

+#### Error generating the addresses

+This repository will try to use public rpcs.
+For some networks they are not very reliable though, therefore you can set `RPC_<NETWORK>` in your .env to use a private rpc.
+Check https://github.com/bgd-labs/aave-address-book/blob/main/scripts/clients.ts#L39 for the chain naming convention.